-There is something satisfying and dependable about walking into a clean space, whether it is a business or a home.
-The words: clean, shine, and order make you think of places associated with success, admiration, and respect.
+There is something satisfying and dependable about walking into a clean space, whether a business or a home.
+A waxed and buffed floor makes you think of places associated with success, admiration, and respect.

 Let’s look at the types of floors to wax and what’s required to spruce up and make your floors the envy of your competition.

 The Kinds of Flooring to Wax and Buff:

 There are a few types of floor-coverings in your place of business that benefit from the look and protection of waxed floors.
 Original linoleum, vinyl, unfinished cork, unvarnished hardwood and concrete will give an impressive shine after being waxed and buffed.

 Wood: There are caveats considered when waxing hardwood; some contemporary flooring finishes cannot be waxed; rather, use a water-based polish instead.
 Some waxes will impede future wood varnish applications.

 Your raw, natural wood floors should be left unwaxed as discolouration probably will occur otherwise.

 Linoleum and Vinyl: Linoleum floors use a particular wax.
 Vinyl floors are not typically waxed and are referred to as no-wax floors.

 Concrete: Concrete is susceptible to scuffs and black heel marks.
 First, you only need to seal your concrete floors, then layer a sacrificial wax coating on top to protect the surface from scuffs, dirt, and scratches.
 The wax will make your concrete floor shine with stunning depth.
 As with all floors, you need to match the type of wax to the concrete sealer you are using.
 Some urethane sealers do not allow an added wax layer.

 Unfinished Cork: Wax adds a solid protective layer to your natural cork floors.
 In commercial applications, cork is extremely popular; your high-traffic areas require an exceptional heavy-duty finish that wax can provide.